Bernie Sanders on Asian American & Pacific Islander Rights

 Knowing about finances is key to achieving economic security, but getting help with banking and financial issues and knowing who to trust is often tricky due to language barriers.

 What about access to healthcare?

 Similarly, linguistic barriers and not knowing where to get trustworthy information can also pose challenges in accessing healthcare for AAPIs.
 As a group overall, AAPIs are less likely to receive preventative care and cancer screenings.
 In this video Bernie discusses healthcare with AAPI community.

 Stresses and challenges in life can affect mental health.
 However, AAPIs often face cultural stigma when considering mental health treatment despite the fact that many have faced extreme challenges like immigrating from war-torn countries:

 As a largely immigrant and refugee population, Asian Americans face economic and language barriers that prevent them from accessing health care and make them more vulnerable to advanced depression and other mental health disorders.
 Stress related to immigration and acculturation may also be a factor in developing depression.

-There are very similar barriers with health insurance as well: compared to 12% non-elderly white population, almost 18% of Asian Americans and 24% of Native Hawaiians are uninsured.
-For many years, Bernie has strongly advocated for a single-payer healthcare system that would provide health insurance to all Americans as a right.
+For many years, Bernie has advocated for a single-payer healthcare system to provide health insurance to all Americans as a right.
 See more of Bernie’s plans for healthcare reform.